Drug information provided by: Micromedex

 This medicine may cause problems if you have heart disease.
 If your doctor thinks you might have a problem with this medicine, he or she may want you to take your first dose in the doctor’s office or clinic.

 You should not take this medicine if you have used other triptan or ergot-type migraine medicines within the past 24 hours.
-Some examples of triptan medicines are almotriptan (Axert™), frovatriptan (Frova®), naratriptan (Amerge®), rizatriptan (Maxalt®), sumatriptan (Imitrex®, Treximet®), and zolmitriptan (Zomig®).
+Some examples of triptan medicines are almotriptan (Axert®), frovatriptan (Frova®), naratriptan (Amerge®), rizatriptan (Maxalt®), sumatriptan (Imitrex®, Treximet®), or zolmitriptan (Zomig®).
 Some examples of ergot-type medicines are dihydroergotamine (D.H.E.
-45®, Migranal®) and ergotamine (Bellergal®, Cafergot®, Ergomar®, or Wigraine®).
+45®, Migranal®), ergotamine (Bellergal®, Cafergot®, Ergomar®, Wigraine®), or methysergide (Sansert®).

 Check with your doctor right away if you have chest discomfort, jaw or neck tightness after taking this medicine.
 Also, tell your doctor if you have sudden or severe abdominal or stomach pain or bloody diarrhea after using this medicine.

 Make sure your doctor knows about all the other medicines you are using.
 Eletriptan may cause a serious condition called serotonin syndrome when taken with some medicines.
-This includes medicines to treat depression, such as citalopram (Celexa®), duloxetine (Cymbalta®), escitalopram (Lexapro®), fluoxetine (Prozac®, Sarafem®, or Symbyax®), fluvoxamine (Luvox®), olanzapine (Zyprexa®), paroxetine (Paxil®), sertraline (Zoloft®), or venlafaxine (Effexor®).
-Check with your doctor right away if you have agitation; confusion; diarrhea; excitement while talking that is not normal; fever; overactive reflexes; poor coordination; restlessness; shivering; sweating; trembling or shaking that you cannot control; or twitching.
+This includes medicines to treat depression, such as citalopram (Celexa®), duloxetine (Cymbalta®), escitalopram (Lexapro®), fluoxetine (Prozac®, Sarafem®, Symbyax®), fluvoxamine (Luvox®), olanzapine (Zyprexa®), paroxetine (Paxil®), sertraline (Zoloft®), or venlafaxine (Effexor®).
+Check with your doctor right away if you have agitation, confusion, diarrhea, excitement while talking that is not normal, fever, overactive reflexes, poor coordination, restlessness, shivering, sweating, trembling or shaking that you cannot control, or twitching.
 These could be symptoms of serotonin syndrome.

 Check with your doctor right away if you have blurred vision, difficulty with reading, or any other change in vision while you are using this medicine.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).